Stevie Young

-Stephen Crawford Young Jr. (born 11 December 1956) is an Australian musician, and the rhythm guitarist and backing vocalist for the Australian rock & roll band AC/DC.
+Stephen Crawford Young Jr. (born 11 December 1956) is a musician and the rhythm guitarist and backing vocalist for the Australian rock band AC/DC.
 He joined the band in April 2014, to record the group's Rock or Bust album, but was not announced as an official member of the band until September of that year.
-He replaced his uncle, Malcolm Young who retired due to dementia.
+He replaced his uncle, Malcolm Young, who retired due to dementia.
 He had previously filled in for Malcolm on AC/DC's 1988 US tour.

 Early life

+Stephen Crawford Young Jr was born 11 December 1956 in Glasgow, Scotland.
 Young is the son of Stephen Crawford Young Sr. (1933–1989), who was the eldest brother of Angus, Malcolm, George, and Alex Young.

 He emigrated with his family from Scotland to Sydney in 1963.
 The family settled in Concord, New South Wales.

 He returned to Scotland in 1970.

 Career

 Early music career

 After his first bands, The Stabbers, Prowler and Tantrum formed in the Scottish Borders town of Hawick in the late 1970s, Young made two albums in the 1980s with his rock band Starfighters, formed 1980 in Birmingham.
 Starfighters were chosen as support for AC/DC's Back in Black UK Tour in 1980.
 Starfighters also opened several dates for Ozzy Osbourne in 1982.

 Starfighters split in 1983 before coming back together in 1987 for another shot.
 When that did not work out, Young formed Little Big Horn whose demo tape was produced by Malcolm Young.
 They soon broke up after a lack of success in signing a record deal, although not before they had recorded a session for Tommy Vance's Friday Rock Show on BBC Radio 1.
 Young later formed Up Rising, a band that also split up.

 In 2009, Young was a member of Birmingham rock band Hellsarockin.

 When Starfighters bassist Doug Dennis died in 2011, the remaining Starfighters reformed to play at his wake with Young's son Angus on bass.

 From July 2013 Young and Pat Hambly from the Starfighters performed in a blues trio with singer Martin Wood called Blue Murda.

 Blue Murda were later joined on guitar by Young's son, Angus, and John Malan on bass guitar.
 Angus is the grand-nephew of AC/DC's Angus Young and was briefly a member of AC/DC tribute band AC/DC UK.